gmgale/XRPL-Bridge/README.md

 ```

 `POST /tx`:
-⚠️ This data is send unencrypted, only use test data!
+⚠️ This data is sent unencrypted, only use test data!

 ```bash
 Request: